 How to rename attachments in Outlook window without saving to disc?

 For attachments of received email message, you may want to rename these attachments for easily recognizing in future work.
 Actually, there has no Outlook build-in function for you to directly rename attachments in Outlook window without saving them to disc.
 In this article, we will show you methods of renaming attachments in Outlook.

-In this section, we will provide you with a VBA code to automatically save the attachments of selected email and then add the last modified date before the file name after saving.
+In this section, we will provide a VBA code to automatically save the attachments of selected email.
+After saving, you can see the last modified date of the attachments was added as a prefix to the original attachment names.
 Please do as follows.

-2. Select the email with attachments you want to save and rename with modified date.
+2. Select the email with attachments you want to save and rename with modified dates.

 VBA code: Save attachments and add modified date before file name